ExWang/Object_Detection/calculate_accuracy/README.md

 # Caculate accuracy

-Illustration of functions from these versions
+Illustration of functions from these versions:

 * calculate_accuracy_v2:
 Basically complete the mission which calculating the accuracy of caption's result.